 Philippines Service Trip

-The Philippines Service Trip is an intensive 11 to 12 day community service-learning program that is designed to introduce students to diverse communities and an array of important social issues.
+The Philippines Service Work Trip is an intensive 7 to 12-day community service-learning program designed to introduce students to diverse communities and an array of important social issues.
 Students conduct projects in partnership with various organizations across the Philippines.

-The YMCA is proud to offer 6 spots to deserving cause-driven students for this once in a life time opportunity.
+The YMCA is proud to offer spots to 8 deserving cause-driven students for this once-in-a-lifetime opportunity.
 Additional attendance may be possible.
-Previous projects include restoring and improving a school and health and birthing clinics.
+Previous service projects include restoring and improving a school and health and birthing clinics.

 Working side-by-side with college students from Hiroshima and local people in the Philippines

 Repairing and painting the roof and facility

 Day of sightseeing in Cebu, Philippines

 We also make sure that we include some fun and sightseeing on the agenda.
 Atherton YMCA hopes that this experience leads all of its participants along an exciting new path of service to others and the larger community.
 Thank you for your interest in our Philippines Work Trip, and we hope you can join us!
 Limited spots available.